 Taking into account performance the current solution performs perfectly with no sign of bottlenecks.

-There is an excellent alternative to PfSense, also suggested by Steve, the Edgerouter-x which costs around less than 50$ and can replace both the firewall and the switch (it has four intranet gigabit ports).
+There is an excellent alternative to PfSense, also suggested by Steve, the Edgerouter-x which costs less than 50$ and can replace both the firewall and the switch (it has four intranet gigabit ports).
 It also has a PoE port in and one out so could simplify cabling provided that you router and connected devices are PoE compliant.